prashant-byte/code-challenge/README.md

 ```

 ## Usage
-Open browser and hit url
+When the application is up and running, open browser and hit url
 ```
 http://localhost:8080/connected?origin=boston&destination=newark
 ```